Longwater1234/go-tic-tac/README.md

 ## Pull Requests & Contributions

 So much improvement can be done on the game.
-This is as simple as it can be.
 Pull requests and issues are much welcome.